Jury to be finalized in Breonna Taylor-related shooting case

 Associated Press

 LOUISVILLE, Ky.
-(AP) — Lawyers in the trial of a former Kentucky police officer involved in the deadly narcotics raid that left Breonna Taylor dead will return to court Tuesday to finish an extended jury selection process.
+(AP) — Lawyers in the trial of a former Kentucky police officer involved in the deadly narcotics raid that left Breonna Taylor dead returned to court Tuesday to finish an extended jury selection process.

 The attorneys will attempt to winnow down a pool of 48 people to 12 jurors and three alternates for the trial of former officer Brett Hankison, who is charged with wanton endangerment for shooting into the apartment of one of Taylor’s neighbors on the night of the March 2020 raid.
 He was fired a few months later.
 Hankison, whose shots did not hit Taylor, is the only officer charged in the case.
 None have been charged in connection to Taylor’s death.

+One of the officers who shot Taylor, former Louisville police detective Jonathan Mattingly, has invoked his Fifth Amendment privilege and will not testify at the trial due to a pending federal investigation.
+Jurors will instead hear parts of a video deposition Mattingly gave in a pending civil lawsuit.

-The trial is expected to begin on Wednesday and will last about two weeks.
+The trial is expected to begin Wednesday and will last about two weeks.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.